-We are pleased to announce a new edition of Cinema without Borders, our five-day workshop programme on how to organise a human rights film festival or mobile cinema project.
-In 2021 the programme brings together starting and more experienced European film festival professionals.
+We are pleased to announce a new edition of Cinema without Borders taking place in Ouagadougou, Burkina Faso, in cooperation with Ciné Droit Libre and Association SemFilms Burkina.
+The five-day workshop and networking programme on how to organise a human rights film festival or mobile cinema project will take place from 10 – 14 December 2023.
+We will bring together starting and more experienced film festival professionals from West Africa.

-Between 2006 and 2019, nine editions of Cinema without Borders were held.
-Most workshop programmes took place during the Movies that Matter Festival.
-Other editions were held in Burkina Faso, Jordan and during the International Documentary Film Festival Amsterdam (IDFA).
-These earlier editions were attended by over 90 participants from more than 50 different countries, from Burma, Bahrain and Bangladesh to the Pakistan, the Philippines and Peru.
+Since 2006 seventeen editions of Cinema without Borders were held.
+Most workshop programmes took place during the Movies that Matter Festival in The Hague.
+Other editions were held in Burkina Faso (2012), Jordan (2014), Argentina (2018), Philippines (online, 2021), Kenya (2022) and during the International Documentary Film Festival Amsterdam (IDFA, 2013).
+200+ participants from more than 60 different countries – from Myanmar, Bahrain and Bangladesh to Pakistan, the Philippines and Peru – attended the programmes.